redhat-openstack/openstack-puppet-modules/README.md

 Notes
 -----

-* Only tested on CentOS 5.8, CentOS 6.2 x86_64, and Debian squeeze.
+* Only tested on CentOS 5.9, CentOS 6.4, Ubuntu 12.04.2 LTS, Debian squeeze, and Debian wheezy x86_64.
-* SNMPv3 user auth is not tested on Debian.
+* SNMPv3 user auth is not yet tested on Debian or Suse osfamilies.
+* There is a bug on Debian squeeze of net-snmp's status script.
+If snmptrapd is not running the status script returns 'not running' so puppet restarts the snmpd service.
+The following is a workaround: `class { 'snmp': service_hasstatus => false, trap_service_hasstatus => false, }`

 Issues
 ------